tungtose/sickle_ui/README.md

 }
 ```

-The difference in the above is marely a styling choice of the developer (pun intended).
+The difference in the above is merely a styling choice of the developer (pun intended).

 > [!IMPORTANT]
 > Styling is applied as a regular command in the chain, so rendering of the component